The Role of Construction Before and After a Natural Disaster

 That tradition continues today.
 Every year, more and more advancements are made in the world of construction in order to make buildings as safe as possible.
 Additionally, construction sites themselves have to remain compliant with certain safety rules, making these sites far safer for workers than they were even 20 years ago.

 Over the last 100 years, we have seen a lot of changes to the way buildings are designed and constructed.
-We’ve witnessed the invention of machines to help make building easier, computer programs to aid in design and collaboration, and even learned how to use tools we already have in new and different ways.
 Here are just a few examples of advancements in construction technology and how they help mitigate loss and damages caused by natural disasters.

 Construction was largely manual until the mechanization of the industry.
 In addition to making life in general easier and more convenient, the construction industry was also given its largest boost.
 With the advent of machines such as concrete mixers, cranes, and power tools, we were able to build better, stronger structures more consistently, making them sturdier and more able to withstand natural disasters.